Computer Hope

 -i all The priocntl command applies to all existing processes.
 No idlist should be specified (if one is it is ignored).
 The permission restrictions described below still apply.

 -c class Specifies the class to be set.
-(The valid class arguments are RT for real-time or TS for time-sharing or IA for inter-active.)
-If the specified class is not already configured, it will automatically be configured.
+(The valid class arguments are RT for real-time or TS for time-sharing or IA for interactive.)
+If the specified class is not already configured, it automatically configures.

 -p rtpri Set the real-time priority of the specified process(es) to rtpri.